isopycn-ale/iapsoecs.github.io/joinus.md

 use-site-title: true
 ---

-Please use the following form to become a member and join a mailing list.
+Please use the following form to become a member and join our mailing list.

 <!-- Begin Mailchimp Signup Form -->
 <div id="mc_embed_signup">